Skip to main content

 No aggregate screen will be one-size-fits-all.
 Most aggregate vibrating screens are custom-made based on the processing needs of the recipient.
 Here are a few factors to consider when buying an aggregate screen:

 If you’re looking for an aggregate vibrating screen that’ll withstand wear and tear, General Kinematics’ Inclined Aggregate Screens and Horizontal Aggregate Screens are custom-made and built to last, so you can focus on processing more material, not repairing your screen.
-If you want to learn more about our custom screening solutions for mining and aggregates, contact one of our experts today, and we’ll take your aggregate screening process to the next level.
+If you want to learn more about our custom aggregate solutions, contact one of our experts today, and we’ll take your aggregate screening process to the next level.